HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 # LiveSync

 This topic provides information about syncing files from local-to-server and server-to-local in real time.
-It replaces your existing WebDAV client and watches file system changes in the background.
+It watches the file system for changes in the background.

 !!! note
     We recommend using the node version of DXClient while working with LiveSync, as it is more performant.

 ## LiveSync Push Theme

-This command lets you sync your theme on the WebDAV server.
-Then, it'll watch for succeeding changes within the given `themePath` and immediately reflect them in the WebDAV Server.
+This command lets you sync your theme on the server.
+Then, it'll watch for succeeding changes within the given `themePath` and immediately reflect them in the Server.

 -   **Command description**